 What I think happened is this: Linen used to be a commonly used fabric – just like cotton.
 Women knew how to work with linen – how to fold hems and turn-unders quickly and straight-ly.
 In fact, the technique for folding linen hems was so basic that it was passed experientially from generation to generation; nobody thought it necessary to write it down.
 That old pamphlet is the only place I have ever seen an explanation of this method for turning hems on linen.
 Thank you, Holy Spirit!

-A couple of year ago, I did a small linen workshop for a Lutheran parish in Grand Island, NY.
+A couple of year ago, I did a linen workshop for a Lutheran parish in Grand Island, NY.
+My hostess had invited participants from the local Episcopan and Roman Catholic churches to attend.
+We had a lovely group!
 When I had finished showing the ladies how to use the Golden Ruler, there was quite a bit of comment about how well it worked – except for one lady, who sat there staring at the sample she had just completed.
-I finally asked her if anything was wrong?
+I asked her if anything was wrong?
 Was there something she had not understood?

-I recently recommended the Golden Ruler to a customer who resisted purchasing it because she’d been making the linens for her parish for many years and felt comfortable.
+I recently recommended the Golden Ruler to a customer who resisted purchasing it because she’d been making the linens for her parish for many years and didn’t want “Any new-fangled devices!”.
 But, I prevailed and she bought the Golden Ruler.
-A couple of weeks later, she called to tell me: “The Golden Ruler is not a ‘product’; it’s a public service!”
+A couple of weeks later, she emailed and said this: “The Golden Ruler is not a ‘product’; it’s a public service!”

 The Golden Ruler not only measures small linen hems to a correct depth, it makes the hem creases.
 All you have to do is fold and pin and they’re ready for stitching.
 Furthermore, the hems are straight!
 What a concept!
 Easy, efficient, excellent!
 A ‘must have’ item!